Impi Visser: Biography

 "Impi", a zulu word, meaning a group of warriors, is not a nickname, but his given name.
 He has a degree in mechanical engineering.

 In 2022, He was part of the South African team that won their second Commonwealth Games gold medal in Birmingham.

+He competed for South Africa at the 2024 Summer Olympics in Paris.
+They defeated Australia to win the bronze medal final.